HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/external_dam_database.md

 - The external database must be PostgreSQL version 16.
 - Ensure network connectivity between the DX application and the external database.
+- The default database user should have permissions to create roles, databases, and grant/alter privileges.

 Follow these steps to configure the external database for your DAM application.